SphericalCowww/ML_decisionTree/README.md

 # Decision Tree Supervised Classification on 2D Point
 The code is using the decision tree method to classify 2D tagged data into 2 categories.
-The helper functions however, should be available in both input and output dimension, just that those would be difficult to illustrate on a 2D plot.
-The given classification however, should hold descrete values, like blue/red in the following example.
+The helper functions in the code should work for both higher feature and category dimensions, just that those would be difficult to illustrate on a 2D plot.
+The categories however, should hold descrete values, like blue/red in the following example.

 The example data is given as the following, where each data point is tagged as a blue cross or a red circle: